 My business made little or no money.
 Do I still have to file the Annual Report?

 Even if your Corporation or LLC received no income or had no business activity, the Annual Report is still required to be filed.

 What happens if you don’t file the Annual Report on time?

-If the Annual Report isn’t filed on time, a $25 penalty is assessed.
+If the Annual Report isn’t filed on time, a $25 late fee penalty is assessed, in addition to losing the good standing status with the state.
 If the report isn’t filed within 3 months of the due date, the entity may be administratively dissolved by the Secretary of State.